-All conditions are required to be either complied with or bonded prior to the commencement of the use.
-Please note Condition 29, which requires a letter to be submitted to Council prior to commencement of the use, outlining and demonstrating compliance with each condition.
+All conditions are required to be either complied with or bonded prior to the commencement of the use or Council's endorsement of the Survey Plan, as relevant.
+Please note Condition 33, which requires a letter to be submitted to Council prior to commencement of the use, outlining and demonstrating compliance with each condition.
 The applicant is required to notify Council in writing of the date of the commencement of the use, within fourteen (14) business days of commencement.